ahmad-masud/ahmad-masud/README.md

 ## A little about me!
 - CS Student at SFU 🌱
-- Interested in Machine Learning, Cloud Computing and Software Developement 🖥️
+- Interested in Software Developement and Machine Learning 🖥️
 - I strive to make an impact in everything I pursue 🥇

 ## How to reach me 📞